– Ask Cheryl – Should Guests be Invited to Multiple Bridal Showers?

 Dear Mother of the Bride,

-Thank you for writing.
-The first, and most concerning issue: you should never invite someone to a pre-wedding event that is not invited to the wedding.
+The first and most concerning issue: you should never invite someone to a pre-wedding event who is not invited to the wedding.
 This is especially true of bridal showers.
-Since bridal showers are by their nature gift-giving events, it is considered rude to invite a guest to the shower and not the wedding.
-If you do so, you are basically saying to these guests, “You’re not important enough to be invited to the wedding, but please buy me a shower gift.”
-If you phrase it to your daughter in that way, maybe she will understand that it’s a bit insulting.
+Since bridal showers are gift-giving events, it is considered rude to invite a guest to the shower and not the wedding.
+Doing so, you basically say to these guests, “You’re not important enough to be invited to the wedding, but please buy me a shower gift.”
+If you phrase it to your daughter that way, maybe she will understand that it’s insulting.

-As far as being invited to multiple showers, it’s not uncommon to invite the bride’s sisters and even other bridesmaids to more than one wedding shower.
-However, bridesmaids should not be asked or expected to travel to attend any shower.
+Inviting the bride’s sisters and even bridesmaids to more than one wedding shower is not uncommon.
+However, bridesmaids should not be expected to travel to attend any shower.

 Leave a Reply